 The late enrollment penalty is an amount that is added to you Part D premium.
 You may owe a Part D late enrollment penalty if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
 "Creditable prescription drug coverage" is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-The amount of the penalty depends on how long you waited to enroll in a creditable prescription drug coverage plan any time after the end of your initial enrollment period or how many full calendar months you went without creditable prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.